 SYSTEM COMMISSIONING

 C408.1 General.
 This section covers the commissioning of the building mechanical systems in Section C403, service water heating systems in Section C404, electrical power and lighting systems in Section C405 and energy metering in Section C409.
-Prior to passing the final mechanical and electrical inspections or obtaining a certificate of occupancy, the registered design professional or approved agency shall provide evidence of systems commissioning and completion in accordance with the provisions of this section.
+Prior to the final mechanical, plumbing and electrical inspections or obtaining a certificate of occupancy, the registered design professional or approved agency shall provide evidence of systems commissioning and completion in accordance with the provisions of this section.

 Copies of all documentation shall be given to the owner and made available to the code official upon request in accordance with Sections C408.1.2 and C408.1.3.